Don’t have time to read the whole guide right now?

 Influencers and streamers can be a great way of spreading the news about your game, and getting people to play it.

-Gaming Influencers are an essential part of the video game PR mix for developers of any size.
-Just one gameplay video, review or a news piece can cause your game to explode in popularity – for good and bad.
-Influencers can be essential to building up a community for your game ahead of launch.
+Game influencers are an essential part of the video game PR mix for developers of any size.
+Just one gameplay video, review or news piece can cause your game to explode in popularity – for good and bad.
+Game influencers can be essential to building up a community for your game ahead of launch.

 However, we know it can be tricky navigating the waters of YouTube and Twitch.
 With hundreds of thousands of gaming influencers focusing on different games and genres – where do you even start?

 Then there’s the whole money thing.
 Which gaming influencers want to be paid and which ones will cover your game for free?

 More importantly, you’re probably wondering if this is this something you can do yourself instead of hiring a specialist game marketing or video game PR agency.

 Don’t worry.
 We’ve got your back.
 We work with influencers all the time, and we want to share a ton of advice with you so you can get coverage for free.
 Zip.
 Nada.
 Put the effort in, and good things can happen.